Pet Insurance in Korea: How It Works for Foreign Residents

 The 2027 reform: what is changing

 The current pet insurance market has two structural problems.
 First, there is no standardized veterinary medical coding system in Korea, so insurers cannot verify or price claims against a consistent fee schedule.
 This is why direct billing is not possible.
-Second, vet fees vary enormously across clinics.
+Second, vet fees vary widely across clinics.

 The Korea Times May 2026 report frames the direction clearly: the system is in the middle of a reform.
 What you buy today may work quite differently from what will be available in two years.
 If you are insuring a young pet, a policy that renews annually gives you flexibility to switch when the market improves.